Claude Bosi

 Claude Bosi (born 1972) is a French chef.

-Claude's first Head Chef position was at Overton Grange in 1999.

-He opened his first UK restaurant Hibiscus in the market town of Ludlow, Shropshire, in 2000 which was awarded two Michelin Stars in 2004.
-In 2007, Claude Bosi decided to relocate the restaurant to London, where he went on to reclaim the two Michelin Stars in 2009.

-Claude closed Hibiscus in October 2016.
+His first Head Chef position was at Overton Grange in 1999.
+He opened Hibiscus in the market town of Ludlow, Shropshire, in 2000 and was awarded two Michelin Stars in 2004.
+In 2007, he relocated the restaurant to London, where he went on to reclaim the two Michelin Stars in 2009.
+He closed Hibiscus in 2016.
+In early 2017, he opened his new flagship restaurant, Claude Bosi in Bibendum, in the former Michelin headquarters building in Chelsea.
+This restaurant was awarded 2 Michelin stars after only 6 months of business.

-January 2017 saw him take over the operations of the eponymous within the Michelin building, prominently located on Fulham Road in London's Chelsea.
-Officially opening Claude Bosi at Bibendum Restaurant in late March, of the same year, Claude has held two Michelin Stars since October 2017.
-Claude Bosi is the only chef in history to have Michelin stars awarded to the restaurant in the original UK Michelin HQ (at Michelin House).